mxashlynn/Parquet/Documentation/Parquet_API.md

 By design, subtypes of [Model](#T-ParquetClassLibrary-Model 'ParquetClassLibrary.Model') should never themselves use [IModelEdit](#T-ParquetClassLibrary-EditorSupport-IModelEdit 'ParquetClassLibrary.EditorSupport.IModelEdit').
 IModelEdit is for external types that require readwrite access.

-<a name='P-ParquetClassLibrary-Beings-CharacterModel-ParquetClassLibrary#EditorSupport#ICharacterModelEdit#StartingInventory'></a>
-### ParquetClassLibrary#EditorSupport#ICharacterModelEdit#StartingInventory `property`

-##### Summary

-The set of belongings that this [CharacterModel](#T-ParquetClassLibrary-Beings-CharacterModel 'ParquetClassLibrary.Beings.CharacterModel') begins with.

-##### Remarks

-By design, subtypes of [Model](#T-ParquetClassLibrary-Model 'ParquetClassLibrary.Model') should never themselves use [IModelEdit](#T-ParquetClassLibrary-EditorSupport-IModelEdit 'ParquetClassLibrary.EditorSupport.IModelEdit').
-IModelEdit is for external types that require readwrite access.

 <a name='P-ParquetClassLibrary-Beings-CharacterModel-ParquetClassLibrary#EditorSupport#ICharacterModelEdit#StartingQuestIDs'></a>
 ### ParquetClassLibrary#EditorSupport#ICharacterModelEdit#StartingQuestIDs `property`